Introduction to ASP.NET Web API:

 What are the IOTs?

-IOTs stands for Internet Of Things and it is actually a network of physical devices, buildings, vehicles, and other items which are embedded with electronics, sensors, software, actuators, and network connectivity that enable these objects to collect and exchange the information or you can say data.
+IOTs stands for Internet Of Things and it is actually a network of physical devices, buildings, vehicles, and other items that are embedded with electronics, sensors, software, actuators, and network connectivity that enable these objects to collect and exchange the information or you can say data.

 In other words, we can say, the Internet Of Things (IoT) are the objects or devices which should have an IP address and they can communicate with other Internet-enabled devices and objects over the Internet.
 Examples of IoT include security systems, thermostats, electronic appliances, cars, etc, in addition to laptops, desktops, and smartphones.